 When the pituitary doesn't make enough antidiuretic hormone (ADH); results in frequent urination and extreme thirst.

-hen certain hormone problems upset the balance of salt and water in the body; can result in headache, fatigue, vomiting, confusion, and convulsions.
+When the pituitary doesn't make enough antidiuretic hormone (ADH); results in frequent urination and extreme thirst.
+Too much ADH can upset the balance of salt and water in the body; can result in headache, fatigue, vomiting, confusion, and convulsions.

 Problems that may occur later and their symptoms include:

 Your doctor will ask about your medical history and do a physical exam.
 Blood tests are done to check your hormone levels.
-You may have an MRI to look at the pituitary gland and check for tumors, cysts, or other problems.
+You may have an MRI to look at the pituitary gland.

 Often, you will take hormones to replace what's missing (called hormone therapy).
-Other problems require various treatments, such as treating hyponatremia by cutting back on fluid intake, getting an IV (through a vein) salt solution, and taking medicines.
+Other problems require various treatments, depending on how severe the injury is.

 The outlook depends on the type of problem and how severe it is.
 Some endocrine problems may be temporary and disappear within a year after TBI.
 Hormone therapy is a very important part of treatment.
 It can restore your health, relieve symptoms, and improve your quality of life.
 In some cases, it can save your life.